shader-slang/sgl/README.md

 ## License

-kali source code is licensed under the Apache-2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.
+sgl source code is licensed under the Apache-2.0 License - see the [LICENSE.txt](LICENSE.txt) file for details.

-kali depends on the following third-party libraries, which have their own license:
+sgl depends on the following third-party libraries, which have their own license:

 - [argparse](https://github.com/p-ranav/argparse) (MIT)
 - [AsmJit](https://github.com/asmjit/asmjit) (Zlib)